Green Aare Walk

 Bern Animal Park, Dählhölzli

 “More space for fewer animals” is the slogan of Bern Animal Park, Dählhölzli.
-And that’s exactly how it works: this Bernese institution is a large compound that stretches all the way through the forest down to the Aare river.
-About half of it can be visited freely.
-The feeding of the seals, which takes place twice a day, the petting zoo, and the two large playgrounds are some of its most popular features.
-This great Animal Park is always worth a visit, even on rainy days: the vivarium with its reptiles, insects, fish, and monkeys offers plenty to discover.
-Our tip: the hearty all-you-can-eat Sunday breakfast on the first floor of Dählhölzli’s restaurant is free for children under the age of five – and there’s obviously a fun kids’ corner, too.
+And they mean it.
+Bern’s beloved animal park is very spacious, and about half of it can be visited freely.
+The feeding of the seals the petting zoo, and the two large playgrounds are some of the most popular features.
+Even on rainy days, the park is well worth a visit: the vivarium with its reptiles, insects, fish, and monkeys offers plenty to discover.
+Our tip: the Dählhölzli restaurant serves a hearty Sunday breakfast, which is free for children under the age of five – and there’s obviously a fun kids’ corner, too.

 Lots to see